moh-a-abde/FL-CML-Pipeline/progress/phase1_structure.md

 - ✅ Completed moving model components to src/models/
 - ✅ Completed moving config components to src/config/
 - ✅ Updated ALL import statements across the codebase
+- ✅ Fixed import issues by removing references to non-existent functions
 - Need to be extremely careful about preserving:
   - FeatureProcessor logic (fixes Class 2 data leakage)
   - Hybrid temporal-stratified split in dataset.py